jeffbass/yin-yang-ranch/README.rst

 The Raspberry Pi sits in a mason jar on top of the water meter cover.
 The PiCamera and the array of LED lights is underneath the water meter cover and aimed at the water meter face.
-Here is a picture water meter as seen by the
+Here is a picture of the water meter as seen by the PiCamera:
-PiCamera:

 .. image:: docs/images/water-meter-cam-view.jpg

-For more details on the water meter camera and LEDs hardware and layout, see `Water Meter Camera Hardware Details. <docs/water-meter-hardware.rst>`_
+For more details on the water meter camera electronics and buildout, see `Water Meter Camera Hardware Details. <docs/water-meter-hardware.rst>`_

 Coyote Cam and Temperature Sensor Hardware Example